yihsuanhung/Sahara/README.md

 # Sahara
-Sahara, a immunohistochemistry raw data calculator for internal use.
+Sahara, an immunohistochemistry raw data calculator for internal use.